Skip to content

 Want this in your child’s school?

-Speak to your Head Teacher about the Eyehouse Kids Device Program, or contact us for program details for your school.
+Speak to your Head Teacher or parent representatives about the Eyehouse Kids Device Program, or contact us for program details for your school.

 Next step for families